Autognorics/Autognorics/README.md

 ![autognorics](GET.jpg)

-> "Life is chemistry and mathematics, not biology." ~ Joey Lawsin
+> "Existence is engineered, not random." ~ Joey Lawsin